The Pros and Cons of Freestanding Bathtubs (9 Great Pros & 5 Cons)

 4. Offer Flexibility

-Thanks to the surrounding plumbing, you can install freestanding tubs anywhere in your restroom.
+Thanks to the surrounding plumbing, you can install freestanding tubs anywhere in your bathroom, even in the middle!.
 Standalone tubs offer you the liberty of installing them close to a window so you can soak while enjoying the outside view.

 5. Easy to Clean and Maintain